Protect Survivors' Rights To Rape Kit Evidence

-The bill requires the medical professional collecting the medical evidence to inform a victim of the contact information for the nearest sexual assault victim's advocate or confidential victim's advocate, the length of time that medical evidence must be preserved, and the victim's right to be notified of the destruction of the medical evidence.
+The act requires the medical professional collecting medical evidence for a rape kit to inform the rape victim of the contact information for the nearest sexual assault victim's advocate or confidential victim's advocate, the length of time that medical evidence must be preserved, and the victim's right to be notified of the destruction of the medical evidence.

 - The right to be notified that evidence has been submitted for testing;

 - The right to be notified when the law enforcement agency has received the results of the analysis;

 - The right to be informed of whether a DNA sample was obtained from the analysis and whether or not there are matches to DNA profiles in state or federal databases;

 - The right to be informed at least 60 days prior to the destruction of forensic medical evidence collected in connection with the alleged sex offense;